 Integrating Community Partnerships.

-Aligning Performance Measurement Frameworks – All three initiatives are working to integrate contracting, data reporting and alignment of performance management frameworks to allow for shared results and indicators across the funding sources and improve the ability to measure the combined impacts of these programs.
+Aligning Performance Measurement Frameworks – Staff for the three special revenue funded initiatives (BSK, MIDD and VSHSL) are working to integrate contracting, data reporting and alignment of performance management frameworks to allow for shared results and indicators across the funding sources and improve the ability to measure the combined impacts of these initiatives.

-In addition to identifying opportunities to blend resources for unified effects among the three special revenue funds, staff will also remain cognizant during implementation planning of the prohibition against supplanting funds.
+In addition to identifying opportunities to blend resources for unified effects among these three special revenue funds, staff will also remain cognizant during implementation planning of the prohibition against supplanting funds.